-- 1. Demonstrate proficiency in assessing patients with liver disease and understanding the components of the history and physical exam that are essential for managing these patients.
-(MK2, MK3, MK4, PC1, PC2, PC3) - 2.
-Describe the pathophysiology, differential diagnoses, and management of complications that result from cirrhosis and portal hypertension.
-(MK3, MK4, PC2, PC3) - 3.
-Demonstrate understanding of the timing of referral for liver transplant evaluation by assessing severity of liver disease and short-term prognosis in patients with cirrhosis.
-(MK4, MK5, PC3, PC4) - 4.
-Demonstrate knowledge of the comprehensive evaluation required of patients undergoing consideration for liver transplantation.
-(MK5, PC3, SL1, IP1) - 5.
-Identify and describe the indications for and complications of immunosuppressive agents post-transplant.
-(MK4, PC2, PC3)
+1. Demonstrate proficiency in assessing patients with liver disease and understanding the components of the history and physical exam that are essential for managing these patients.
+(MK2, MK3, MK4, PC1, PC2, PC3)

+2. Describe the pathophysiology, differential diagnoses, and management of complications that result from cirrhosis and portal hypertension.
+(MK3, MK4, PC2, PC3)

+3. Demonstrate knowledge of the comprehensive evaluation required of patients undergoing consideration for liver transplantation.
+(MK5, PC3, SL1, IP1)